 Deans/Directors of Service must be mindful of the potential repercussions of changing individuals’ duties and responsibilities outside of a formal re-structure, particularly with regards to individuals’ grade and salary expectations as a consequence of any change as well as the need to treat other staff equitably.
 Therefore Deans/Directors of Service should consult with their HR representative prior to having any discussions with staff on this matter.

 Where a re-grade has arisen because a post holder is required to take on additional duties which are an extension of their existing duties (for example, a research administrator taking on more duties in research administration) but at a higher level, the revised job description does not need to be advertised and the individual can usually be ‘slotted in’.
 This only applies where there is only one post holder.

-Where a re-grade is a result of the need to change an individual’s role to include significantly different duties (for example, a technician role that now includes management responsibilities as well as technical ones), an assessment of how much the role has changed must be carried out and if 59% or less of the job is unchanged then the new post must be advertised.
+Where a re-grade is a result of the need to change an individual’s role to include significantly different duties (for example, a technician role that now includes management responsibilities as well as technical ones), an assessment of how much the role has changed must be carried out and if more than 40% of the job is changed then the new post must be advertised.
 In this case, if the individual post holder is not successful in securing the new position, discussions will commence with HR regarding implementing the appropriate redeployment and redundancy procedure.